 Getting the Best College Recommendation Letters

-It might seem strange to include the letters since you don’t actually write them, or even see them, but by asking the right person(s), you can make an important impact on your application.
-Here are some tips:
+It might seem strange to include the recommendation letters since you don’t actually write them, or even see them, but by asking the right person(s), you can make an important impact on your application.

 Make sure you are following the guidelines on the college application.
 If they require a teacher and counselor letter, be sure you have at least those two before you add any more.

 When asking a teacher, ask someone who knows you best.
 If you sat in the back of the classroom and never participated, even getting an A in the class isn’t going to get you a great letter.

 Did you struggle in a class and put in extra effort to get a good grade?
 That teacher may write the best letter for you-they can write about your determination and effort which can be a compelling story about a commitment to your studies.

-Whichever teacher you ask, provide him/her with a “resume”- a list of your activities, some highlights of your experiences with that teacher (or that special project you worked on) and information on your academic profile so they can provide a complete picture of you to the college.
+Whichever teacher you ask, provide him/her with a “resume”- a list of your activities, some highlights of your experiences with that teacher (or that special project you worked on), and information on your academic profile so they can provide a complete picture of you to the college.

 If you provide an additional letter, be selective about who you ask.
-Admissions committees have a great deal to read; adding more they didn’t ask for could work against you and several more won’t even be read.
+Admissions consultants have a great deal to read; adding more they didn’t ask for could work against you and several more won’t even be read.

 A family friend or business colleague who might hold an impressive title or political office, but never worked with you directly, has almost no impact on your application.